robbeofficial/android_sensor_bridge/README.md

 # Android sensor bridge for ROS
-Publish sensor data from your phone (connected via WiFi or USB) to ROS Edit Add topics
+Publish sensor data from your phone (connected via WiFi or USB) to ROS.

 ## Overview